 This pressure on Christians – both recognised and unrecognised – continued to lead hundreds of Christians to flee the country.

 The treatment of Christian prisoners also caused concern.
-In December, Zaman (Saheb) Fadaei, another Christian serving a 10-year sentence in Evin Prison, was suffering from a severe fever, but after initially being given medication he was denied further treatment despite the continuation of his symptoms.
+In December, Zaman (Saheb) Fadaee, another Christian serving a 10-year sentence in Evin Prison, was suffering from a severe fever, but after initially being given medication he was denied further treatment despite the continuation of his symptoms.

 2019 ended with the discovery that the grave of Rev Hussein Soodmand, the only Christian to have been officially executed for “apostasy”, had been desecrated.